Qualifying for bariatric surgery

 Gastric bypass

-Ideal candidates include patients with a BMI greater than 35 with additional conditions such as diabetes, hypertension or sleep apnea.
+Ideal candidates include patients with a BMI greater than 35 with additional conditions such as diabetes and acid reflux.

 Single Anastomosis Duodenal-Ileal Bypass with Sleeve Gastrectomy (SADI-S)

-The Single Anastomosis Duodenal-Ileal Bypass with Sleeve Gastrectomy is referred to as the SADI-S. It combines a sleeve gastrectomy (removing most of the stomach) and intestinal bypass (shortening the length of the small intestine).
-It is a highly effective and slightly more complex surgical weight loss option.
+The Single Anastomosis Duodenal-Ileal Bypass with Sleeve Gastrectomy is referred to as the SADI-S. It combines a sleeve gastrectomy (removing most of the stomach) and intestinal bypass (shortening the effective length of the small intestine).
+This is the most effective weight loss surgery .
 SADI-S typically leads to greater weight loss with a lower risk of obesity recurrence.
 It is the most effective treatment option for type 2 diabetes.
+Vitamin levels need to monitored carefully to avoid issues with malnutrition.
+Significant acid reflux can sometimes be a contraindication to completing this procedure.
 This is also an option for patients who have had weight regain or inadequate weight loss with a previous sleeve gastrectomy alone.

 Bariatric revision surgery